ericaraujophd/creation-cs112/assignment/assignment.md

 **2. Humans Bear God's Image and Share in His Responsibility**

-Humans are made in God's image (Genesis 1:26-28) and are called to "tend the garden" and "subdue the earth"—but the imagery is of a *gardener*, not a miner.
+Humans are made in God's image (Genesis 1:26-28) and are called to "tend the garden" and "subdue the earth"-but the imagery is of a *gardener*, not a miner.
 A gardener must show "great sensitivity to resources available and the bounty of God."
 Our authority is limited; we are stewards, not ultimate owners. [@pobee1985creation]

 **3. All Authority is Exercised Under God's Authority**